settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 - **Preserved Editing** - Main content area remains focused on editing and viewing
 - **Workflow Guidance** - Clear progression through linear workflow stages
 - **State Persistence** - No lost form data or selections during navigation
-- **Framework Agnostic** - Can be adapted to any workflow with jsonDoc lineage
+- **Framework Agnostic** - Can be adapted to any workflow with jsondoc lineage

 ### Development Guidelines